giga-sec/gigaSec-Tech-Notes/3. Notes/Signed or Unsigned Data type, which one to choose.md

 ---
 `-128 to 127`     8-bit signed integer
-**`Signed Data Type` can accept negative numbers**.
+**`Signed Data Type` accepts negative numbers**.
 It however accepts lower POSITIVE values compared to the same data type but `unsigned`.

 `0 to 255`           8-bit **un**signed integer